oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_ai_vision_model_actions_module.rst

 ..
 Description

 - Perform actions on a Model resource in Oracle Cloud Infrastructure
 - For *action=change_compartment*, moves a model from one compartment to another.
-When provided, If-Match is checked against ETag values of the resource.
+When provided, If-Match is checked against the ETag values of the resource.

 ..
 Aliases